Amplified spontaneous emission: In disk lasers: Controversy

 power scaling of disk lasers, the round-trip gain should be reduced, which means hardening of requirement on the background loss.
-Other researchers believe the existing disk lasers work far from such a limit, and the power scaling can be achieved without modification of existing laser materials.
+Other researchers believe the existing disk lasers operate far from this limit, and power scaling can be achieved without modifying the existing laser materials.

 In self healing dye doped polymers

 In 2008, a group at Washington state university observed reversible photodegradation or simply, self healing in organic dyes like Disperse Orange 11 when doped in polymers.
 They used amplified spontaneous emission as a probe to study self healing properties.

 In high-power short-pulse laser systems

 In high-power CPA-laser systems with a peak power of several terawatt or petawatt, e.g. the POLARIS laser system, the ASE limits the temporal intensity contrast.
 After the compression of the laser pulse, which is temporally stretched during the amplification, the ASE causes a quasi-continuous pedestal which is partly located at times before the compressed laser pulse.
 Due to the high intensities within the focal spot of up to 10^22 W/cm^{2} the ASE is often sufficient to significantly disturb the experiment or even make the desired laser-target interaction impossible.